HOW DOES BRAND TRUST RELATE TO COVID-19

 Having a dedicated COVID page/post on your business site is also a fantastic way to let potential clients know what you stand for and what you are doing to keep them safe.
 Having the information visibly accessible makes it that much easier for people to see that transparency.

 Finally, even reaching out to local news sites or attempting to get featured on local news can help spread the word to a larger, but local audience.
 While it may not be a small, local business, Republic Airways was featured in The Telegraph, depicting its staff diligently cleaning down an aircraft in between journeys.
 Countless other brands have launched COVID awareness campaigns that aim to remind their customers that they are all responsible for keeping people safe, reminding people to socially distance and even changing slogans or logos.

-It’s proactive, transparent and thought provoking behaviour like this that not only makes a brand memorable, but puts them ahead of the competition in terms of COVID awareness and earning that trust.
+It’s proactive, transparent, and thought-provoking behavior like this that not only makes a brand memorable but puts them ahead of the competition in terms of COVID awareness and earning that trust.

 Communicate with your clients